ThomasMertes/seed7/src/read_me.txt

               stand-alone compiler/linker).
 If the C compiler is called via a script C_COMPILER_SCRIPT is defined and C_COMPILER is not defined by a makefile.
-In that case C_COMPILER is defined by setpaths.c together with the flag CALL_C_COMPILER_FROM_SHELL.
+In that case C_COMPILER is defined by chkccomp.c together with the flag CALL_C_COMPILER_FROM_SHELL.

   CPLUSPLUS_COMPILER: Contains the command to call the stand-alone